MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ---
 title: Recommendations for optimizing data performance
-description: Learn best practices for optimizing data performance.
+description: Learn how to optimize data access, retrieval, storage, and processing operations to enhance the overall performance of your workload.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023